LearningNerd/100daysofcode/README.md

   - Now displaying the value of each node, with text size based on node size and number of digits

+  - Also displaying the tree as JSON at each step, on the canvas next to the drawing

 **Tree Visualization -- Next challenges/questions:**